Part 2: Objects and Properties

 • Clicking on the 2D Graphics window when the Basic - Route page is open.

 Check out more information about the Great Arc Waypoint Properties by looking at the table with the same name on the Great Arc Waypoint Properties help page.
-It describes all the major position, movement, and time properties, along with the calculation method.
+It describes all the major position, movement, and time properties along with the calculation method.

-Clicking on Map
+Clicking on a map

 1. Leave My_Plane's () properties () open.